team18300/fssfll/lessons/drivebase_settings/drivebase_settings.md

 # Changing Speed By Using the Drivebase Settings

 ## Lesson Plan:
-1. Watch the lesson plan video below
-2. Read the informaion and follow the instructions to complete the assignment.
+1. Read the informaion and follow the instructions to complete the assignment.
 Be sure to complete all the steps!
-3. Show or share the completed assignment with a mentor
+2. Show or share the completed assignment with a mentor

 <p align="center">
 TBD